cyclus/cyclus.github.com/source/arche/toolkit.rst

     #pragma cyclus var {'capacity': 'buf_cap'}
     cyclus::toolkit::ResBuf<cyclus::Material> mybuf;

-You can read the `API documentation
+You can read the `ResBuf API documentation
 <http://fuelcycle.org/cyclus/api/classcyclus_1_1toolkit_1_1ResBuf.html>`_ for
 more details on how to use the buffer.